Jeff Curro: Health issues

 On August 4, 2017, Radar Online posted an article pertaining to Curro's recent hospitalization.
 The article cites the Aug 1, 2017 (Tuesday) live Howard Stern Show broadcast.
-Curro called the show and was “slurring his words” while waiting for a taxi to take him to the hospital.
-Curro has a history of alcohol, cigarette smoking, marijuana abuse, and a growing tumor in his throat that had to be removed in 2016; additionally, he has been suffering from a “hacking cough” the past year.
+Curro called the show and was "slurring his words" while waiting for a taxi to take him to the hospital.
+Curro has a history of alcohol, cigarette smoking, marijuana abuse, and a growing tumor in his throat that had to be removed in 2016; additionally, he has been suffering from a "hacking cough" the past year.

-On August 14, 2017, Curro called into The Howard Stern Show with an update on his health and stated that he was diagnosed with COPD (chronic obstructive pulmonary disease) and sent home with oxygen and to use as needed.
+On August 14, 2017, Curro called into The Howard Stern Show with an update on his health and stated that he was diagnosed with COPD (chronic obstructive pulmonary disease) and sent home with oxygen to be used as needed.